P1zzamn-Caleb/Weighted_Wins/README.md

 ## Data Processing

 Game data is collected and processed using custom scripts from the ESPN website at the end of each season.
-The data is then used to compute rankings and update the site at the end of the season.
+The data is then used to compute rankings and update the site at the end of the season, however this could also be done throughout the season to predict rankings.

 ## Project Structure